 We can look at our health, fitness, and body image the same way.
 Most of us (at least women) are fairly consumed with the way we look.
 It distracts us and often brings frustration and distress.
 The more we focus on getting skinny, losing fat, and avoiding certain foods, the more discouraging it can feel.
 Most of my life, my workouts and eating habits have been motivated by being thin and looking good.
 Which is fine, it’s not bad to want that.
 But it shouldn’t always be the main thing, and it’s exhausting to always be fighting to achieve outward perfection.
 And let me tell you, that motivation can die real quick and be extremely discouraging.
 Like the one week your weight goes up on the scale for whatever reason, and you assume none of it is working, so you might as well give up and go eat ice cream to feel better.

-The Best Motivation for Weight Loss
+The Best Motivation for Weight Loss that Works

 You know what has created the biggest, most lasting change for me – not only physically, but mentally?

-Pursuing strength and improving my fitness.
+Pursuing strength and improving my overall health and fitness.
+That’s the MAIN goal.

 Several years ago I started watching Dana Linn Bailey videos on YouTube.
 Her ability to lift crazy amounts of weight, her physique, and her fun attitude with the sport helped to reignite a passion.
 The combination of her appearance and motivation to work hard and accomplish amazing things inspired me.
 It showed me how little I was really doing at the gym at that point in my life, and I began approaching my workouts with a “DLB mindset.”